mbmorrissey/cadalogger/README.md

 See the `/examples/` directory for code for each example.
 Here is some further context for each.

-*Please note that most of these examples are not extensively field tested.
+*Please note that most of these examples are not yet extensively field tested.
 They are not intended as advice as to what designs will work well and generate valid data.
 These examples are intended to be instructive about how cadaloggers might be deployed to various uses.
 We still need to embark on a major effort to assess what kinds of deployments are reliable, and where problems can arise.
 We also make no guarantee that data collected in any of these examples will be fit for any specific purpose.
 Use-specific validation is required for any application based on these examples.*

 ### Blink: the 'Hello world!' of microcontrollers